Brennan and Geraghty's Store Museum - Maryborough

 If you’re travelling from Brisbane to Maryborough, the Tilt Train is a great way to travel.
 You can sit back and enjoy the stunning scenery in Southern Queensland.

-Open seven days a week, from 10am to 3pm, Brennan and Geraghty’s Store is open for exploration 11 months of the year and closed mid-February for annual maintenance.
-Locals and tourists can experience this location for a small entry fee donation.
+Brennan and Geraghty’s Store is open for exploration 11 months of the year only closing mid-February for annual maintenance.
+Locals and tourists can experience this location for a small entry fee.

 Plan Your Visit